 With interpersonal group therapy, the content covered in each therapy session is secondary.
 Instead, the group leader observes how each group member is behaving and socializing in the present and how their past impacts their present.

-Here at Phoenix Rising Recovery In Palm Springs, you can build a new life with the fresh mindset and knowledge you gain through group sessions.
+You are capable of building a new life with the fresh mindset and knowledge you gain through group sessions.
 Contact us to learn more about this therapy and the brighter future that waits for you.